-The total minimum payment is the total of the monthly payment and any past due or over-limit amounts that you’ll have to pay before the due date.
-This is the minimum contracted amount you’ve agreed to pay each statement.
-Paying at least this amount by its due date helps you avoid a late payment fee (so you can keep using your card).
+The total minimum payment is the amount you’re required to pay by the due date each month.
+Paying at least this amount by the due date helps you avoid late payment fees so you can keep using your card.

-But the downfall is it’ll take a long time for you to pay off your balance.
-Even if you’ve reached your credit limit and stop using it for purchases, the interest will increase as long as there’s a balance to pay off.
+The downside to only making the total minimum payment is that it’ll take longer for you to pay off your balance.
+Even if you’ve reached your credit limit and stop using your card for purchases, the interest will increase as long as there’s a balance to pay off.

-A monthly payment is the amount due from purchases and transactions you’ve made during your monthly statement period.
+A monthly payment is the amount due from purchases, fees and transactions you’ve made during your monthly statement period.
 We work this out by looking at your closing balance for that month.

 If your closing balance is:

 - more than $1,250, your monthly payment is 2% of the closing balance

 - $25 - $1,250, your monthly payment is $25